YemenOpenSource/.github/profile/README.md

 ## Support

-You can support us in many ways:
+Your support increases the art of coding, so you can support us in many ways:
 - Sharing our work on social media.
 - Sharing this platform among Yemeni developers.
 - making issues to our repositories or pull requests.

 ## Goals

-we have many goals with this platform:
+We have many goals with this platform:
 - Give back to the community.
-- Encourage the maker and proactive mindset.
+- Encourage the makers and proactive mindsets.
 - Improve the quality of software that Yemeni developers build.
 - Make a community for Yemeni developers via open source.
 - Solve our tech-related problems with open source, including but not limited to supporting Arabic / RTL issues, facilitating the work of the payment gateways, and so many others.
-- Noting good projects that are built by Yemeni developers.
+- Announcing good projects that are built by Yemeni developers.
-- Arabize the tech knowledge as much as we could.
+- Arabazing the tech knowledge as much as we could.

 ## Acknowledgements

- - [Syrian Open Source](https://github.com/Syrian-Open-Source).
-Actually, we got inspired from them to launch this platform for Yemeni developers.
+ - Actually, we got inspired from [Syrian Open Source](https://github.com/Syrian-Open-Source) to launch this platform for Yemeni developers.

 <div dir="rtl" align="justify">